Tyrannosaurus: Earliest finds

-A tooth from what is now documented as a Tyrannosaurus rex was found in July 1874 upon South Table Mountain (Colorado) by Jarvis Hall (Colorado) student Peter T. Dotson under the auspices of Arthur Lakes near Golden, Colorado.
+A tooth from what is now documented as a Tyrannosaurus rex was found in July 1874 upon South Table Mountain (Colorado) by Jarvis Hall student Peter T. Dotson under the auspices of Arthur Lakes near Golden, Colorado, in sediments belonging to the Denver Formation.
 In the early 1890s, John Bell Hatcher collected postcranial elements in eastern Wyoming.
 The fossils were believed to be from the large species Ornithomimus grandis (now Deinodon) but are now considered T. rex remains.

 In 1892, Edward Drinker Cope found two vertebral fragments of a large dinosaur.
 Cope believed the fragments belonged to an "agathaumid" (ceratopsid) dinosaur, and named them Manospondylus gigas, meaning "giant porous vertebra", in reference to the numerous openings for blood vessels he found in the bone.
 The M. gigas remains were, in 1907, identified by Hatcher as those of a theropod rather than a ceratopsid.

 Henry Fairfield Osborn recognized the similarity between Manospondylus gigas and T. rex as early as 1917, by which time the second vertebra had been lost.
 Owing to the fragmentary nature of the Manospondylus vertebrae, Osborn did not synonymize the two genera, instead considering the older genus indeterminate.
 In June 2000, the Black Hills Institute found around 10% of a Tyrannosaurus skeleton (BHI 6248) at a site that might have been the original M. gigas locality.
 While Larson initially considered this specimen as the same animal as the M. gigas holotype and suggested that it would take priority over T. rex, other researchers including Christopher Brochu remained skeptical that the name T. rex would be abandoned.
 In 2003, Brochu further argued that although both taxa probably represent the same species, it is impossible to demonstrate that the specimen discovered by the Black Hills Institute represents the same animal as M. gigas due to the poor preservation of the M. gigas holotype; additionally, following the 2000 International Code of Zoological Nomenclature amendment, a name in popular usage like T. rex has priority over a name with technical priority but not used as a valid name in formal literature after the year 1899 for over fifty years like M. gigas.